 The role of an IPE, when it comes to exposure of external non-oneM2M Proximal IoT functions to the oneM2M System, includes the creation, monitoring, modification (update/delete) of resource instances that are supposed to represent those external functions on its own Registrar CSE.
 This role also includes the following:

 The IPE needs to determine which non-oneM2M Proximal IoT functions need to be exposed (e.g. through provisioning, discovery, on-demand signalling, etc.) and detect dynamic changes of the set of the non-oneM2M Proximal IoT functions to be exposed.
 On-demand discovery or change of exposure configurations may be triggered by other AEs/CSEs by modifying corresponding resource instances created by the IPE.
 A request to trigger discovery or to demand a change of the exposure configuration can be accomplished, for instance, via creation and monitoring of a <container> resource instance by the IPE, under which authorized AEs can create <contentInstance> resource instances, that indicate which action to take.
-Details of such a triggering mechanism are implementation depended and will not be further specified in the present document.
+Details of such a triggering mechanism are implementation dependent and will not be further specified in the present document.

 The IPE needs to handle creation/deletion of resource instances representing non-oneM2M Proximal IoT functions according to the - possibly dynamically changing - need to expose them to the oneM2M system using resource types that are independent of the external Proximal IoT technology.